 Many more - Click on the tag Entertainment in Bangkok.

 The best food will be in stalls around the city.
 Here you can see octopus tentacle skewers, yams baked in coconut cream, fried and bitter silkworms, fried and glazed grasshoppers and other inventions you've never seen before.
 Bon appetite!

-In food stalls and small restaurants, in "noddle shops," and in the night markets you will find noddle bowls, curry bowls with rice called Rath Cao, should cost about 50 Baht per bowl.
+In food stalls and small restaurants, in "noddle shops," and in the night markets you will find noodle bowls, curry bowls with rice called Rath Cao, should cost about 50 Baht per bowl.

-Of course with the great food, stall offer the "big mango," a variety of fresh squeeze juices, alongside delicious shakes.
+Of course with the great food, stall offer the "big mango," a variety of fresh squeezed juices, alongside delicious shakes.

 An unforgettable meal?
 Find the best and more fun restaurants - Click on the tag Must eat in Bangkok.